Photos: Elephants dying from eating plastic waste in Sri Lankan garbage dump - NewsBreak

 In 2017, the government announced that it will recycle the garbage in dumps near wildlife zones to prevent elephants from consuming plastic waste.
 It also said electric fences would be erected around the sites to keep the animals away.
 But neither has been fully implemented.

-There are 54 waste dumps in wildlife zones around the country, with around 300 elephants roaming near them, according to officials.How many times can you reuse a mask before replacing it?
+There are 54 waste dumps in wildlife zones around the country, with around 300 elephants roaming near them, according to officials.People catching omicron to ‘get it over with’ worries health professionals

 The waste management site in Pallakkadu village was set up in 2008 with aid from the European Union.
 Garbage collected from nine nearby villages is being dumped there but is not being recycled.